 Indoor Gross Motor Play Spaces

-The school has 2 spacious gross motor spaces on the main level (for Toddlers) and the basement (for Preschool & Pre-K ers).
-We have invested in 2 play spaces dedicated to and designed specifically for each age group.
-Each play space has natural light and is equipped with carefully selected items that encourage gross motor development .
+The school has 3 spacious gross motor spaces designed specifically for 3 age groups - infants & young toddlers, older toddlers and for Preschool & Pre-K. Each play space has natural light and is equipped with carefully selected items that encourage and enhance gross motor development .